gotthardp/lorawan-server/doc/ADR.md

 # Adaptive Data Rate (ADR)

-For each node you can set the desired power, data rate and channels (frequencies) to be used for uplink transmissions.
+Transmissions (uplinks) of each node can use different transmission power, data rate and channels (frequencies).
+Depending on the *Set ADR* parameter this can be manually defined by the administrator or automatically determined by the server.

-Please note that this functionality must be enabled in the device and requested by the server.
+Note this functionality must be also enabled in the device, which is indicated by the *Use ADR* parameter.

+## Automatic ADR

+The server calculates an average RSSI and SNR for the last 20 frames received.
+ * The *Data Rate* (Spreading Factor) is defined so that the LoRa demodulator SNR for the target *Data Rate* matches the observed average SNR.
+ * When the highest *Data Rate* is reached, the *Power* is decreased, so the RSSI stays above -110 dbB, which is an expected sensitivity for the highest rate.

+## Manual ADR

-## Device Configuration
+### Device Configuration

 For each OTAA device you can define which ADR parameters shall be requested when the device joins the network: